Wisden Leading Cricketer in the World: Winners by country

 Cricketers from eight of the twelve Test playing nations have been recognised for the award by Wisden, with Bangladesh, Zimbabwe, Ireland and Afghanistan not represented.
 Players from Australia and England dominate the list, having won more than half of the time, although this is disproportionately the case in the notional list.
 Prior to World War II, 34 of the 36 winners played for Australia or England.
-The "actual" award winners are more evenly distributed; Indian players have won seven times, English players five times and Australian players four times, whilst players from Sri Lanka have received the award on three occasions since 2004.
+The "actual" award winners are more evenly distributed; Indian players have won seven times, English players five times and Australian players five times, whilst players from Sri Lanka have received the award on three occasions since 2004.